How do I make an appointment?

 You should first go to your tutor, lecturer or course coordinator to seek an extension or exemption from academic requirements.

-Only if the tutor insists on a medical certificate for your illnesses or if you are not comfortable in informing your tutor about your illness then come to Student Health for a medical certificate.
+Only if any of the above insist on a medical certificate for your illnesses or if you are not comfortable in informing any of the above about your illness then make an appointment at Student Health for a medical certificate.
 This will ensure appointments for fellow students who need medical attention are available.

 What is the process for exam special consideration?

-Where possible we encourage you to attend SHS on the day of your illness as it is very difficult to retrospectively provide support for impairment.
+Where possible we encourage you to attend Student Health on the day of your illness as it is very difficult to retrospectively provide support for impairment.

 What happens with my Health Records?